ssloppi/vice-ioi/README.md

 # VICE IOI
-The Versatile Commodore Emulator with additional I/O Interfaces for external application integration.
+The Versatile Commodore Emulator with additional I/O Interfaces for external application communication.

-VICE IOI is a port of VICE, the Versatile Commodore Emulator 3.3
+VICE IOI is a port of VICE, the Versatile Commodore Emulator 3.3.

+# Intended use
+This port provides additional interfaces for communicating with third-party applications.

+In case your usage doesn't require these additional interfaces, you should use the original VICE or some other relevant port/emulator.

+Original VICE exists here -> https://vice-emu.sourceforge.io/

 # Original readme